BrianDavisMath/biological_sequence_embedding/README.md

   python sparse_distances.py reference_fingerprints.joblib ligand
   ```
 The result will be a .joblib file containing the sparse distance matrix whose entries correspond to the 200 "closest" ligands for each ligand.
+The argument "8" is the radius used in the calculation of the fingerprint.
+Typical values are 4 (resulting in high redundancy), 6, and 8.
+The argument 4096 is the bit-length used, a high bit-length reduces the frequency of collisions, again leading fewer redundant fingerprints.